Theory of quantum system certification: a tutorial: Quantum states

-Now we consider the certification of stabilizer target states by using a particularly suitable measurement strategy in the direct certification Protocol~\ref{protocol:QSC}.
-The measurement strategy essentially consists in measuring stabilizer observables that are drawn uniformly at random from the stabilizer group of the target state.
+The measurement strategy for our direct certification of stabilizer states essentially consists in measuring stabilizer observables that are drawn uniformly at random from the stabilizer group of the target state.
 We accept exactly when the measurement outcome corresponds to the stabilized eigenspaces of eigenvalue $+1$.
-This strategy is minimax optimal (Definition \ref{def:minimax_QSC}) among all strategies based on measuring Pauli observables.
+This strategy is minimax optimal (Definition \ref{def:minimax_QSC}) among all strategies based on measuring Pauli observables, i.e.\ two-outcome Pauli measurements.